 - A student needs to have 62 semester hours of transferable credit, most of which should be in general education.
 Once all of the paperwork is complete, the admissions committee reviews your file.
 If you meet the basic criteria, you will be invited to a group assessment interview.
 Once this step is completed, you will be notified as to the status of your acceptance to the major.

 Must I send a competed application, or are pieces of my application accepted?

 You may send one piece at a time, although we prefer complete applications.
 This allows you to relax, knowing that everything is on its way in one package.
 If one of your pieces does arrive before your application, our office will begin a file and collect others as they come in.
-You will be updated by email of
+You will be updated by email of your status.